French Polynesia – Islands, Education, Tahiti, and Rate – from StateUniversity.com

 BA of Law

-BA of Economics and Management
+BA in Economics and Management

-BA of Tourism and International Resort Management
+BA in Tourism and International Resort Management

-Master in the Law of Economic Activities
+Master’s in the Law of Economic Activities

 MA in Management